oleksandr-dubrov/bluetube/README.md

 `https://www.youtube.com/feeds/videos.xml?channel_id=CHANNELID`

-**Note.** Sometimes Youtube changes its rules and the URL might become not valid.
+**Note.** Sometimes Youtube changes its rules and the URL patterns might become not valid.
 In this case, the script must be fixed.

 ### 8.2 Commands.
-*youtube-dl* downloads vidoes from youtube.
+*youtube-dl* downloads videos from youtube.
 The tool receives the next options for any requested output format:

 +   *--ignore-config* - not read configuration files.